1. Support

 Filament Maker Quality Check

-Regularly running a Quality Check on your Filament Maker, using 3devo's standard PLA pellets, is excellent practice, to ensure your extruder still performs up to standards.
+Regularly running a Quality Check on your Filament Maker using 3devo's standard PLA pellets is excellent practice.
+This ensures your extruder's performance is still up to standards.

-Regular Quality Checks are part of our Maintenance Guide, so please make sure you check this full procedure first.
+Regular Quality Checks are part of our Maintenance Guide, so please make sure you read this full procedure first.

 Assuming the Filament Maker is initially full of Devoclean MidTemp EZ